ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Formatting with black & isort

-[black](https://github.com/psf/black) & [isort](https://github.com/PyCQA/isort) are tools for automatically formatting Python code - they are alternatives to tools like autopep8.
+**[black](https://github.com/psf/black) & [isort](https://github.com/PyCQA/isort) are tools that format Python code** - they are alternatives to tools like autopep8.

 One way to use black and isort is to run them from a terminal.

-The code below is in `bad_format.py` poorly formatted:
+The code below in `bad_format.py` poorly formatted:

 ```python
 #  bad_format.py